Gold Reserve wins $1.1 billion arbitration award in Portugal against Venezuela

 Citgo Petroleum is Venezuela’s most valuable overseas asset and has been the target of creditors seeking compensation for late President Hugo Chavez’s nationalization wave and President Nicolas Maduro’s failed debt payments.

-German business leaders are urging the new government to move quickly to boost the weak economy.

-Reporting by Pooja Menon in Bengaluru and Marianna Parraga in Houston; Additional reporting by Vivian Sequera in Caracas; Editing by Sriraj Kalluvila
+(By Pooja Menon, Marianna Parraga and Vivian Sequera; Editing by Sriraj Kalluvila)